42core-team/monorepo/wiki/documentation/my_first_core_bot.md

 This is a getter filtering function - it exactly matches the function signature required to be used with the Core libraries getter filtering functionality.
 For more info on that see [the getter filtering documentation](getter_filtering).

-With it, we can now do the following to easily have an array of all out warriors created for us:
+With it, we can now do the following to easily have an array of all our warriors created for us:

 ```c
 void ft_on_tick(unsigned long tick)